-Pupil attitudes and behaviours which may indicate they are at risk of potential harm online.

-- The procedure to follow when they have a concern regarding a pupil's online behaviour. - The procedures to follow if a pupil attempts to access content on school devices which is known to be banned or identified by the filtering systems.
+- Pupil attitudes and behaviours which may indicate they are at risk of potential harm online. - The procedure to follow when they have a concern regarding a pupil's online behaviour. - The procedures to follow if a pupil attempts to access content on school devices which is known to be banned or identified by the filtering systems.

-The school will ensure that suitable filtering and monitoring systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Data and Cyber-security Breach Prevention and Management Plan.
+The school will ensure that suitable filtering and monitoring systems are in place on ICT equipment to prevent children accessing inappropriate material, in accordance with the school's Data and Cybersecurity Breach Prevention and Management Plan.
+School leaders will understand that filtering means that systems block inappropriate content from being accessed and monitoring flags when a pupil attempts to access content that has been blocked by school.
+Schools must have both systems in place.
 The school will be working towards meeting the governments guidance on Meeting Digital and Technology Standards in Schools and Colleges.
 The school will ensure that filtering and monitoring systems that do not cause over blocking, which may cause unreasonable restrictions as to what people can be taught online.
-The DSL and Lead Governor for Safeguarding will monitor and regularly review these arrangements in line with KCSiE (paragraphs 124-148) requirements.
+The DSL and Lead Governor for Safeguarding will monitor and regularly review these arrangements in line with KCSiE requirements.